 18. Illawarra Plum

-Illawarra plums are native fruits of the kangaroo’s hometown – Australia.
+Illawarra plums are native fruits of Australia, Queensland, and Wales.
 They remind me of blueberries due to the purple skins and equivalent sizes.
+You may also know this plum by names like.

-They’re also regarded as plum pine.
-That may explain why there’s a hint of pine flavor in these fruits.
-The pulps are thick and juicy with the texture of grapes.
+Also regarded as plum pine, these fruits have a hint of pine flavor.
+Also, the pulps are thick and juicy with the texture of grapes.

-You can eat Illawarra plums directly from the trees.
-They are also commonly made into jams, cakes, ice cream… There are just so many desserts made with plum for you to discover.
+You can eat Illawarra plums directly from the trees after removing the outer seeds.
+They are also commonly made into jams, cakes, ice cream, etc. There are just so many desserts made with plum for you to discover.
 You can also make fruity liquor with plums.
 Sometimes people put them in savory dishes.

 19. Indian Gooseberry

-They do have similar tastes: a combination of sweet and sour.
+They also have similar tastes, like a combination of sweet and sour.
 Just like any other relatives in the berry family, these fruits are loaded up with vitamins and antioxidants.
-Women love them, and so do men.
+Furthermore, people believe Indian gooseberries can help with reducing triglyceride and LDL.

 20. Indian Persimmon